Home

 The value of the free samples would be whatever it cost your business to buy them or get them made.

-The basic idea in the entry above is that first you have these free samples in your records as assets.
-When you give them away you cancel the assets and record the expense or loss related to its use/consumption.
-The amount of the expense/loss is equal to the value of the free samples given away.
+The basic idea in the above entries is that first you have these free samples in your records as assets.
+When you give them away you cancel the assets and record the expense or loss related to its use or consumption.
+The amount of the expense or loss is equal to the value of the free samples given away.

-Accounting Entry for Giving Away a Free Sample
+Comments for What is the Accounting Entry for Giving Away a Free Sample?

 Click here to add your own comments